meashiri/ctf-writeups/gh-pages/content/posts/202304-DawgCTF/index.md

 ![](2023-04-23-15-57-54.png)

 I have seen similar patterns to produce Lissajous figures on the oscilloscope.
-It works like a dynamic Etch-a-sketch, with the two channels working together to control the electron beam.
+It works like a dynamic Etch-a-sketch, with the two channels working together to control the electron beam in two axes.

-I went old-school and used my oscilloscope to feed the L and R channels, which immediately showed the flag.
+I went old-school and used my oscilloscope to view the L and R channels in XY mode, which immediately showed the flag.
 Subsequently, I learnt that there are online sites where we can plug in the sound file and visualize what a scope would give.
 This was one of the most satisfying challenges that I solved in this CTF.

 ![](2023-04-23-01-58-12.png)